AmilaPoorna/MachineLearning/Tesla Stock Price Prediction/README.md

 ### Project Overview

 - Extracting/loading Reddit post titles depending on the method.
-- Performing sentiment analysis on the data using the VADER model.
+- Performing sentiment analysis on the data using the VADER lexicon.
 - Merging sentiment scores with historical market data from Yahoo!
 Finance.
 - Building and training RNN + LSTM models to predict stock closing prices.
 - Evaluating model performance using RMSE and MAPE.